greghuang8/Taiwan_Covid_Dash/README.md

 Each day's new added deaths are stored in the [**daily_changes**](https://github.com/greghuang8/Taiwan_Covid_Dash/tree/main/daily_changes) folder.

-A CSV file indicating each case's duration between testing positive and death can be found in the [**Durations.csv**](https://github.com/greghuang8/Taiwan_Covid_Dash/blob/main/Durations.csv) file.
+A csv file indicating each case's duration between testing positive and death can be found in the [**Durations.csv**](https://github.com/greghuang8/Taiwan_Covid_Dash/blob/main/Durations.csv) file.

 ### About
 Author: Greg Huang